Discriminative Perceptions Are Unreal

 “Ananda, bear all these transitory manifestations in mind as I now return each to its place of origin.
 The ‘light’ must return to the sun.
 For without the sun, there is no light; therefore, the light’s place of origin is the sun.
 ‘Darkness’ returns to the waning moon.
 ‘Penetration’ returns to the doors and windows.
 ‘Obstruction’ returns to the walls and buildings.
 ‘Conditions’ return to distinctions.
 ‘Emptiness’ returns to emptiness.
 ‘Dimness’ and ‘distortion’ return to the mist and haze.
 Bright ‘purity’ returns to clarity.
 And nothing that exists in this world goes beyond these kinds.

 “Now, Ananda, to which of the eight states of perception does the essence of your seeing return?
-The answer lies in the fact that if it’s returned to brightness, you would not see darkness when there is no light.
-In fact, no matter what state of perception it is, what you see would remain unchanged.
+If it returned to brightness, you would not see darkness when there is no light.
+In fact, no matter what state of perception it is – whether light, darkness, or something else, your seeing would remain unchanged.

-“If the essence of your seeing can be returned to a source other than you, it is clearly not you; if it can be returned nowhere, then it is nothing but you.
+“If the essence of your seeing can be returned to a source other than you, it is clearly not you; if it cannot be returned anywhere, then it is nothing but you.

 “This is why I know that your true mind is fundamentally perfect, bright, and pure.
 You yourself are confused and deluded.
 You miss what is fundamental, and you are caught in the turning wheel of the six paths, tossing and floating on the stormy sea of birth and death all the time.
 No wonder the Buddha says that you are the most pitiable of creatures.”